 There is support for sports, though -- PS4 owners can use MLB, NBA (only on PS4), NFL Sunday Ticket and NHL apps.

 Cloud save storage was recently bumped up to a generous 10GB worth of data, but only for PS+ members.
 We also think cloud saves should sync automatically no matter which PS4 you're playing on, instead of gamers having to manually upload saves from machines that aren't their "primary console."
 In this specific category, Xbox One has PS4 beat.

 A collection of current PS4 owners have experienced an issue with the PS4's touch-sensitive eject button.
 Some complain that it can engage by itself, causing the console to either eject a disc during play or randomly make beeps.

 Sony has since corrected this and now 1TB consoles ship with a tactile eject button.

 PS4 vs. Xbox One

-You might read about the PS4's specs trumping that of the Xbox One's, but it's important to keep in mind how that translates into actual results.
-You'll remember that the PS3 was originally poised to be a massive powerhouse that would leap passed the Xbox 360, but in reality didn't perform much better.
-You could even make the argument that most multiplatform games played smoother and looked better on the Xbox 360.
-That said, at the time of this writing (and having considered all the multiplatform games currently available), the PS4 does seem to perform slightly better than Xbox One.
+You might read about the PS4's specs trumping those of the Xbox One, but it's important to keep in mind how that translates to actual results.
+You'll remember that the PS3 was originally poised to be a massive powerhouse that would leap past the Xbox 360, but in reality it didn't perform much better.
+You could even make the argument that most multiplatform games played more smoothly and looked better on the Xbox 360.
+That said, at the time of this writing (and having considered most of the multiplatform games currently available), the PS4 does seem to perform slightly better than the Xbox One.